 General liability insurance covers medical bills and may also cover damages, such as loss of income or damage to property, including structural damage.
 In the extreme case where an accident causes a death, compensation to the surviving immediate family is covered.

 There are two kinds of general liability insurance policies for contractors.
 A claims-made policy covers a specific time period, regardless of when the accident happened.
 Say, for example, your client was injured in May and you pay for the doctor’s bills on your own.
 In June, you take out the policy.
 In July, the client bills you for physical therapy associated with the accident.
-Those bills are covered by the insurance, as well as costs resulting from the lawsuit the client files in July.
+Those bills are covered by this type of insurance, as well as costs resulting from the lawsuit the client files in July.
 An occurrence policy only covers accidents that happen during the time the policy is in effect.

-In general, subcontractors you hire should have their own liability insurance, but some contractor liability insurance plans cover subcontractors you hire for a project while they are on your property.
+Did you know?
+Subcontractors you hire should have their own liability insurance, but some contractor liability insurance plans cover subcontractors you hire for a project while they are on your property.

-Annual premium cost: $900 - $1,500
+Annual premium cost: $650-$7,600

 These policies also cover pollution liability – such as if a miscalculation causes hazardous materials to drain into a river – and economic loss associated with the repair, such as a restaurant closing because of leaks in an improperly installed roof.

-Builder’s Risk: Highly Recommended
+Builder’s risk: Highly recommended

 Annual premium cost: Varies by project